 Only, you can't remember the last time you had to make a selection like that because you're an Apple Music subscriber.
 Strictly speaking, you're paying for an Apple ID to be subscribed — and there's no reason you can't listen on your old iPhone as well as your new.

 So plug it into the mains in your kitchen, your bedroom or your office and listen to music all day.
 It won't be as good as having a HomePod but at least it's better than with your current phone which stops playing music every time you get a spam call.

 Alternatively, forget music and listen to podcasts instead, such as this one.

 Read in bed

-Leave your new iPhone charging wirelessly on its Qi pad by your desk and take your old phone with you to bed.
-Switch off notifications and relax with some reading.
+Leave your new iPhone charging wirelessly on its MagSafe charging pad by your desk, and take your old phone with you to bed.
+Turn down the screen brightness, switch off notifications and relax with some reading.

-However, you can also read Apple News on your iPhone if you want to keep awake all night.
-Or maybe read some articles that you've been meaning to catch up on: both Pocket and Instapaper are excellent read-it-later services.
+However, you can also read Apple News+ on your iPhone, or at least if you want to keep yourself awake all night.
+Perhaps rather than doom-scrolling, you could read some articles that you've been meaning to catch up on.

 Speaking of bed

-We've talked about iPhones here but that's really because we're all looking for ways to justify spending money on the new iPhone XR, XS or especially XS Max.
-Everything applies equally to old iPads too.
+We've chiefly talked about iPhones here but that's really because we're all looking for ways to justify replacing ours with the new iPhone 13 range.
+But everything here applies equally to old iPads too.